SpedySpedy Docs

 View Modes

-Every project offers three views.
+Every project offers two views.
 Switch between them using the view switcher at the top of the project page.
 Your selection is saved per project in your browser.

 ViewWhat it shows